 The point of “he did not identify himself as a woman to the pool staff” is also a concern because that would leave out transgender individuals who may be closeted and appearing as their designated gender.
 It simply does not sound like the safest option for a transgender individual to out themself as transgender, especially if their state doesn’t have solid laws in place meant to protect them.
 According to a study by the Williams Institute in 2013, about 70% of transgender people experience discrimination when attempting to use the restroom.

 Having anti-discrimination laws in place feels like the correct first step, but this is clearly not enough.
-There needs to be stronger assurances in place that would help the safety of transgender people when using facilities, and using one’s privilege in a way to abuse that law which was never for you in the first place is disgusting.
+There need to be stronger assurances in place that would help the safety of transgender people when using facilities, and using one’s privilege in a way to abuse that law which was never for you in the first place is disgusting.
 What can really be done to protect our transgender friends and loved ones from harassment and preventing cisgender people from abusing their power?
 Gatekeepers practically want guards posted at the doors of restrooms and locker rooms to check the genitals of anyone entering; ignoring that these places are more dangerous for transgender people in the first place, and cisgender people are now abusing their privilege to gain access to these spaces because “the law says so.”
 Where does that leave us?

 Let’s consider: Gender-neutral facilities.

 But, would more gender-neutral facilities help or hurt this cause?
 According to this page from Amplify Your Voice, gender-neutral facilities would not only benefit transgender people but also their families and people with caretakers.
-This page also addresses the concern that the opposing argument states, wherein women need their own facilities, and points out that having gender neutral facilities in addition to women’s only spaces is a possibility.
+This page also addresses the concern that the opposing argument states, wherein women need their own facilities, and points out that having gender-neutral facilities in addition to women’s only spaces is a possibility.
 It doesn’t address how this would protect trans women in these spaces–the very group that most often gets painted as sexual predators in this discussion in the first place–but in the end, having more gender-neutral facilities would still be a welcome addition.
-It would provide more space for transgender individuals (including non-binary people), families with small children (gender-neutral bathrooms already exist and are labelled as “family restrooms”), disabled individuals, or really anybody who wants a little more privacy.
+It would provide more space for transgender individuals (including non-binary people), families with small children (gender-neutral bathrooms already exist and are labeled as “family restrooms”), disabled individuals, or really anybody who wants a little more privacy.
 It’s not a permanent solution by any means, but something workable.